Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Abstract

 \section{Abstract}

-Freed \cite{freed1999special} formulated special K\"ahler structures; in particular, the regular locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin base $\mathcal{B}$ carries such a structure, while the associated metric $\omega_{\mathrm{SK}}$ is singular along the discriminant locus $\mathcal{D}$.
-Baraglia-Huang \cite{baraglia2017special} computed its Taylor expansion near points of $\mathcal{B}\setminus\mathcal{D}$.
-Hitchin \cite{hitchin2019critical} then defined subsystems attached to those components of $\mathcal{D}$ whose spectral curves have only nodal singularities; these components form smooth strata with induced special K\"ahler structures.
-We show that near such a stratum the canonical special K\"ahler metric has logarithmic asymptotics in transversal directions, whereas its tangential part converges to a metric on the stratum agreeing with the one from Hitchin's subsystems.
-Along any complex line through the origin of $\mathcal{B}$ and a point of the stratum, the metric restricts to a cone flat metric with cone angle $\pi$ at the origin only.
-Finally, the special K\"ahler potential extends continuously to these strata, and is $C^1$ on a portion of them.
+Freed \cite{freed1999special} formulated the theory of special K\"ahler structures; in particular, the regular locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin base $\mathcal{B}$ carries such a structure, while the associated metric $\omega_{\mathrm{SK}}$ is singular along the discriminant locus $\mathcal{D}$.
+Baraglia-Huang \cite{baraglia2017special} computed its Taylor expansion near points of $\mathcal{B}\setminus\mathcal{D}$ and Hitchin \cite{hitchin2019critical} then defined subsystems attached to those components of $\mathcal{D}$ whose spectral curves have only nodal singularities; these components form smooth strata with induced special K\"ahler structures.
+We show that for these specific strata the canonical special K\"ahler metric has logarithmic asymptotics in transversal directions, whereas its tangential part converges to a metric on the stratum agreeing with the one from Hitchin's subsystems.
+Along any complex line through the origin of $\mathcal{B}$ and a point of the stratum, the metric restricts to a flat cone metric with cone angle $\pi$ at the origin only.
+Finally, the special K\"ahler potential extends continuously to these strata, and is of class $C^1$ on a portion of them.